Nathan-Romero/ray-tracer/README.md

 ![Final Scene](./images/jpg/final-scene.jpg)

+## Overview

-This project is a Ray Tracer written in C++ that utilizes CMake for build configuration.
-The ray tracer simulates the way rays of light interact with objects in a scene to generate realistic images.
+This project is a C++ Ray Tracer based on the book "Ray Tracing in One Weekend" by Peter Shirley.
+It uses CMake for build configuration and simulates the interaction of light with objects to create realistic images.
+The project includes features such as ray-object intersection, reflection and refraction, support for different materials, and configurable camera and lighting settings.

 ## Features